Photo Credit |

 Ultimately, however, the smoking analogy breaks down, because it is not the act of smoking or of enjoying the stolen sweets that is sin--it is the breaking of God's Law and the rebellion against a holy, just God that is the sin.
 Whether we are sinning on a stage in front of millions, or sinning in a dark closet corner, we are sinning before God.
 Galatians 5:19-21 speaks of the terrible consequences of sin:

 Just as the smoking isolates someone here in Washington State from the rest of the public, so sin isolates us from God--He is just, pure, and righteous, and He cannot stand the stench of sin in His presence.
 Begin with the fear of the Lord, and learn to tremble at the thought of daring to stand in opposition to Him.
 If you have never given your life to God, this is your moment and the day of your salvation.
-Submit to God, the Master of your life and allow Him to uproot those sins.
+Submit to God, the Master of your life and allow Him to uproot those sins."Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God."

 And if you are a Christian, dressed in dainty florals and pretty pinks on the outside, but with blackened lungs and desperate cravings on the inside, recognize the odiousness of your sin to God, and stop taking advantage of grace.

 "Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
 And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
-For sin shall not have dominion over you, for you are not under law but under grace."
+For sin shall not have dominion over you, for you are not under law but under grace."~ Romans 6:12-14

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.

-1. Nice post, but I'm not sure if you're just using smoking as an analogy or if you believe smoking is a sin.
+Nice post, but I'm not sure if you're just using smoking as an analogy or if you believe smoking is a sin.
 If it's an analogy, it was very well phrased, good job. :)

-2. Thanks, Alessandra.
+ReplyDeleteThanks, Alessandra.
 I am using smoking as an analogy, and it doesn't adequately display the seriousness of secret sin, but it does provide a vivid word picture.

-I believe smoking is something a Christian should strive to avoid because not only does it harm our bodies, the temples of the Living God, but it also is very addictive.
+ReplyDeleteI believe smoking is something a Christian should strive to avoid because not only does it harm our bodies, the temples of the Living God, but it also is very addictive.
 Scripture condemns such things as gluttony, drunkenness, and uncleanness because they are in excess and have become idols in people's lives, just as smoking is very apt to do.

 I know true, faithful, sincere Christians who smoke, but they regard it as foolishness they wish they had never tried.
 Lauren reminded me of James 4:17, which says, “Therefore to him that knoweth to do good, and doeth it not, to him it is sin.”
 This is why smoking is a completely different issue for those who lived a century ago, than for those who live now.
 We have the information and know how damaging smoking can be for our bodies and those around us.